huang5587/basic_blockchain/README.md

-# Basic Blockchain
+# Blockchain of Blogs

 ## Overview
 In this project I used CosmosSDK to build a blockchain that allows for the transaction and monitoring of blog posts.
 Ontop of this I also built a blockchain indexer with a front end client to allow for users to query and view blogs that are stored on the chain.
 #### blog
-blog contains the blockchain itself.
-The blockchain leverages CosmosSDK and Ignite CLI extensively to conduct the manipulation of blog posts and the maintenance of transactions across nodes in the blockchain.
+The blog directory contains the blockchain itself.
+The blockchain was created with CosmosSDK and IgniteCLI to adhere to the Cosmos ecosystem conventions and practices.
 #### blogclient
-blogclient written in golang, is the backend API for the blockchain.
-It recieves CRUD requests from the frontend and executes the command upon the blockchain accordingly.
+blogclient is an API written in Golang.
+The API parses incoming HTTP requests into their appropriate blockchain functions.
+This API serves as a backend to the frontend interface.
 #### blogclient/frontend
-blogclient/frontend contains a react frontend interface to allow the user to more easily manipulate the blockchain.
+blogclient/frontend contains a reactJS frontend interface that allows the user to easily interface with the blockchain.
 A list of all posts is also displayed.

 ## Dependencies
 IgniteCLI v0.25.1 and Golang are required to run the blockchain.
 IgniteCLI can be installed with the following commands.
+Other versions of IgniteCLI may cause compatability issues.

 ```
 curl https://get.ignite.com/cli@v0.25.1 | bash